Dichomeris ampliata

 Dichomeris ampliata is a moth of the family Gelechiidae.
 It was described by Edward Meyrick in 1913.
 It is known from north-eastern India and Sri Lanka.

 The wingspan is 22–23 mm.
 The forewings are violet fuscous, with the extreme costal edge pale ochreous except towards the base.
-The stigmata are obscure, dark fuscous, the discal approximated and the plical slightly before the first discai.
+The stigmata are obscure, dark fuscous, the discal approximated and the plical slightly before the first discal.
 There is a series of dark fuscous dots around the posterior part of the costa and termen.
 The hindwings are fuscous.